MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Make use of circuit breaker patterns.
   - A circuit breaker can act as a proxy for operations that might fail and should monitor the number of recent failures that have occurred and use that information to decide whether to proceed.
   - Study the [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker), and then consider how you can [implement the Circuit Breaker patterns](/dotnet/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern) to your applications.
+  - Consider using [Azure Monitor](/azure/azure-monitor/overview) to monitor failures and set up alerts.

 - Leverage [cloud-native design patterns](/azure/architecture/patterns/) when writing or updating applications.